Ankitk0101/tourist-places-Website/README.md

-Tourist Places Website
+# Tourist Places Website

-Welcome to the Tourist Places Website!
-This is a personal project designed to showcase popular tourist destinations around the world.
-The website allows users to explore different places, their descriptions, images, and essential travel details.
+A simple website to explore popular tourist destinations around the world.
+This website provides information about various places, their history, and key landmarks.

-Whether you're planning your next vacation or just curious about famous tourist spots, this site will provide valuable information.
+## Features
+- Explore different tourist places.
+- Beautiful images of popular tourist spots.
+- User-friendly interface for easy navigation.